SeisSCOPED/HPS/book/mission.md

 We adhere to and enforce a shared Code of Conduct.
 :::

-[Hackweeks](https://www.pnas.org/content/115/36/8872.short) are participant driven events that have been designed, evaluated and modified over the past 10 years to meet the needs of emerging data science communities.
-Hackweeks were originally conceived within the [Moore/Sloan Data Science Environment](http://msdse.org/), and borrow ideas from [The Carpentries](https://carpentries.org/).

-Everyone involved in hackweeks, from participants to organizers, commit to our **[Code of Conduct](CoC)**.
+The HPS CyberTraining is designed to teach research-grade software in big-data and big-simulation seismology from the ground up.
+The tutorials are designed to bring the participants up to speed in computing to tackle large-scale seismological research.
+The HPS CyberTraining borrows ideas, templates, and elements of [Hackweeks](https://www.pnas.org/content/115/36/8872.short).
+The HPS CyberTraining participants and organizers commit to our **[Code of Conduct](CoC)**.